pantaire/moirai/assets.md

 ## People
-- Clotho (brown pixiecut, hair spiked, the smallest)
+- Clotho
+    - brown fluffy bob
+    - the shortest of the three
+    - wearing mom jeans and a fitted yellow shirt

+- Atropos
+    - darkbrown updo
-- Atropos (brown updo, a little smaller than Lachesis and rounder)
+    - a little shorter than Lachesis and curvier
+    - wearing a cardigan with the upper button closed over a bodycon dress

+- Lachesis
-- Lachesis (hair colored blonde, a-line lob, tall and thin)
+    - hair colored blonde, a-line lob
+    - tall and thin
+    - wearing a tailored suit, white fitted shirt and black pumps

 - Atropos, old
+    - grey updo
+    - hunched over, kind of like old Katara
+    - wearing a cardigan and a straight long skirt

 ## Places
 - Library